Rage-cmd/vscode-linehistory/README.md

 - **Toggle Modes:**
   Switch between "relative age" and "absolute modification count" modes.
 - **Per-line Details:**
-  Hover or view beside each line how many times it has changed (in absolute mode) or its age rank (in relative mode).
+  Hover or view beside each line how many times it has changed (in line commit frequency mode) or its age rank (in age based mode).
 - **Command Palette Integration:**
   Easily enable, disable, or toggle the visualization from the command palette.
 - **Customizable Colors and Levels:**